On this page

 - after surgery to reduce the risk of cancer coming back

-- as your main treatment if the cancer cannot be removed with surgery
+- as your main treatment if the cancer cannot be removed with surgery, or if you are not well enough to have surgery because of your general health

 If you are having radiotherapy to control symptoms such as pain, you might only need a few days of treatment, or a single dose.